wheineman/nim-only-uuid/README.md

 # nim-only-uuid
-Nim UUID generator - Nim source only
+A Nim source only UUID generator

 A loose translation of this Javascript function (http://www.broofa.com/Tools/Math.uuid.js)